UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson06/assignment/README.md

 Core i7-6700k @ 4.3GHz, 32GB DDR4, Linux Mint 19 (4.15), fairly worn SSD drive.

-First, the good\_perf.py file simple loads the analyze function from the best performing version.
+First, the good\_perf.py file simple loads the analyze function from the best performing, single threaded version.

-I am submitting this with the pytest file pointing to the original poor_perf.py delivered to us and the fastest Cython build for the best python-based comparison.
+I am submitting this with the pytest file pointing to the original poor_perf.py delivered to us and the fastest Python build for the best python-based comparison.

 As far as linting goes, I have linted my program to generate the dataset, and